-Select Device
+6.2 Select Device

-Next, Dirac Live will scan your network for all compatible devices.
+Next, Dirac Live® 3 will scan your network for all compatible devices.
 Make certain your device and the computer are connected to the same network and have full network access.
 All found devices will be listed.
 If your device is visible but crossed out, you lack the proper license for using it.
 Purchase the proper license from our webstore and try again.

-If you have trouble with device discovery, please visit the Dirac Help Center.
+If you have trouble with device discovery, see: Troubleshooting: No Devices Found

 You can also try using the "connect via IP" by pressing at the top of the application and entering the device's IP, which can usually be found inside its firmware or included documentation.
-If the device still does not appear, ensure that there is no firewall blocking the connectivity between the device and Dirac Live.
+If the device still does not appear, ensure that there is no firewall blocking the connectivity between the device and Dirac Live® 3.
 Kaspersky on Windows can be particularly problematic.
-Use our help pages to find information on how to proceed if you are using Kaspersky.
+Here is our guide to fixing it: Windows: Problems with Kaspersky

-Common user interface items
+6.3 Common user interface items